Sir Charles Trevelyan, 1st Baronet: Career

 In 1826, as a young man, Trevelyan joined the East India Company as a writer (clerk) and was posted to the Bengal Civil Service at Delhi, India.
-There, by a combination of diligence and self-discipline together with his outstanding intellectual talents he achieved rapid promotion.
+There, he achieved rapid promotion.
 He occupied several important and influential positions in various parts of India, but his priggish and often indiscreet behaviour endeared him to few of his colleagues and involved him in almost continual controversy.

 On return to Britain in 1840 he was appointed as assistant secretary to HM Treasury, and served to 1859, during both the Irish famine (1845–1852) and the Highland Potato Famine (1846–1857) in Scotland.
 In Ireland, he administered famine relief, whilst in Scotland he was closely associated with the work of the Central Board for Highland Relief.
-His inaction and personal negative attitude towards the Irish people are widely believed to have slowed relief for the famine.
+His inaction and personal attitude towards the Irish people are widely believed to have slowed relief for the famine.
 In discussing policy for the Highland Potato Famine on 20 September 1846, Trevelyan wrote: "The people cannot, under any circumstances, be allowed to starve."
 The italics appear in the original document.
 This repeats language used in April of the same year in respect of Ireland:Our measures must proceed with as little disturbance as possible of the ordinary course of private trade, which must ever be the chief resource for the subsistence of the people, but, coûte que coûte (at any cost), the people must not, under any circumstances, be allowed to starve.
 In Ireland a million people starved to death, as the Irish watched with increasing fury as boatloads of homegrown oats and grain departed on schedule from their shores for shipment to England.
 Food riots erupted in ports such as Youghal, near Cork, where people tried unsuccessfully to confiscate a boatload of oats.
 At Dungarvan, in County Waterford, British troops were pelted with stones as they shot into the crowd, killing at least two people and wounding several others.
 British naval escorts were then provided for the riverboats.

-In contrast, in the Scottish Highlands and Islands, whilst there was great hardship, the large death rate seen in Ireland did not occur.
+In contrast, in the Scottish Highlands and Islands, whilst there was great hardship, the high death rate seen in Ireland did not occur.
 Extensive relief efforts from outside the Highlands were effective in limiting deaths due to famine.
 The overall problem of Highland communities that could not generate enough food or income with which to feed themselves was ultimately solved by emigration.

 He was cofounder in 1851, with Sir John McNeill, of the Highland and Island Emigration Society which during the second phase of the Highland Clearances supported an exodus of nearly 5,000 people to Australia between 1851 and 1858.

 Trevelyan was Governor of Madras from 1859 to 1860, and Indian Finance Minister from 1862 to 1865.
 A reformer of the civil service, he is widely regarded as the founder of the modern Civil Service.